Colored-Coins/Metadata-Handler/README.md

 // Returns the torrentHash and sha2 created. handler.addMetadata(metadata, function (err, hashes) {
-  if (err) return console.error(err) console.log(hashes.torrentHash) // Will print Bit-torrent hashing scheme using sha1 as the hashing algorithem console.log(hashes.sha2) // Will print the sha256 of the raw metadata file })
+  if (err) return console.error(err) console.log(hashes.torrentHash) // Will print BitTorrent hashing scheme using sha1 as the hashing algorithem console.log(hashes.sha2) // Will print the sha256 of the raw metadata file })